Jaganbhasker1122/ByteBank-Expensives-Tracker/Readme.md

     }
 ]

+---

+## File Descriptions
+- `expense_tracker.py` — Main application code (contains `LoginPage`, `MainDashboard`, and `Operations` classes).
+- `users.json` — Stores user credentials (auto-created).
+- `<username>_transactions.json` — Stores transactions for each user (auto-created).
+- `images/profile.png` — Optional profile icon.

+---

-Development Notes
+## Development Notes

-Libraries Used:
-customtkinter: For modern, customizable GUI components.
-Pillow: For loading profile images. json, os, uuid, datetime: Standard Python libraries for data handling, file operations, unique IDs, and date/time.
+**Libraries Used**
+- `customtkinter` — modern UI components.
+- `Pillow` — image loading/processing.
+- Standard libs: `json`, `os`, `uuid`, `datetime` for data handling.

+**Error Handling**
-Error Handling: All operations (login, account creation, add/update/delete/view transactions) include try-except blocks to handle file I/O errors, invalid inputs, and other exceptions, with user-friendly popup dialogs.
+- All major operations (login, account creation, add/update/delete/view transactions) are wrapped in `try-except` blocks to handle file I/O errors, invalid inputs, and other exceptions.
+User-friendly popup dialogs inform the user of success or failure.

-UI Consistency: The CONFIG dictionary ensures consistent styling across the application (colors, fonts, sizes).
+**UI Consistency**
+- A `CONFIG` dictionary centralizes colors, fonts, and sizes to keep the UI consistent across the app.

+**Data Persistence**
-Data Persistence: JSON files are used for simplicity and portability, suitable for a desktop app.
+- JSON files are used for simplicity, portability, and easy debugging — suitable for desktop use.

+---

-Contributing
+## Contributing

 Contributions are welcome!
-To contribute:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch:
+   git checkout -b feature/your-feature
-Make your changes and test thoroughly.
+3. Make changes and test thoroughly.
+4. Commit your changes:
-Commit your changes (git commit -m "Add your feature").
+   git commit -m "Add your feature"
-Push to your branch (git push origin feature/your-feature).
+5. Push to your branch:
+   git push origin feature/your-feature
-Open a pull request with a clear description of your changes.
+6. Open a pull request describing your changes.

-Please ensure:
+**Guidelines**

-Code follows PEP 8 style guidelines.
+- Follow PEP 8 style guidelines.
-New features include appropriate error handling and dialog feedback.
+- Include proper error handling and dialog feedback for new features.
-UI changes maintain the existing theme and CONFIG settings.
+- Preserve UI theme and `CONFIG` settings for consistency.

+---

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For issues or feature requests, please open an issue on the GitHub repository or contact [your-email@example.com].
+This project is Open-Souce.
+Anyone can contribute 😉

+---